 AUWCL's LL.M. in Intellectual Property is designed for U.S. and foreign attorneys who seek specialized knowledge in the complex, rapidly evolving and increasingly global field of intellectual property law.
 The LL.M requires successful completion of 24 credits of coursework, including the writing of a thesis or an equivalent substantial written work product.

-Studying law in Washington, D.C. provides students with unique opportunities to integrate practical experience with theory learned in the classroom.
-AUWCL students have worked in a wide variety of intellectual property-focused organizations, including the U.S. Copyright Office, the U.S. Patent and Trademark Office, the Federal Communications Commission, legislative committees of Congress, intergovernmental institutions, and non-profit organizations and associations.
+Students have worked in a wide variety of intellectual property-focused organizations through Washington College of Law's unique Supervised Externship Program.
+Examples fo regular hosts for IP-intersted students include the U.S. Copyright Office, the U.S. Patent and Trademark Office, the Federal Communications Commission, legislative committees of Congress, the World Bank, communicaitons, media and industry associations and non-profit advocacy organizations and associations.

 WCL students regularly receive fellowships supported by universities and civil society